 In time, you lose flexibility in your hip flexors as the muscles respond to a message from your brain to remain in the position in which you put them most often.
 This lack of flexibility limits access to free and fluid range of motion in the hips.

-When the glutes don’t fire properly, you have to rely on adjacent muscles to stabilise the core and hips—the hamstrings, lower back muscles and adductors—and these muscles tighten up as a result.
+When the glutes don’t fire properly, you have to rely on the adjacent muscles to stabilise the core and hips—the hamstrings, lower back muscles and adductors—and these muscles tighten up as a result.

 The core is like a corset.
-It is designed to stabilise your lower back, hips and pelvis, protect against damage to the lumbar disks and allow you to easily bend backwards, forwards, side to side and twist.
+It is designed to stabilise your lower back, hips and pelvis, protect against damage to the lumbar disks and allow you to easily bend backwards, forwards, side to side and rotate.

 Yoga is not designed to replace professional medical advice.
 If you are injured, please make an appointment to see a really good physical therapist.
 They can advise you on which poses are and are not suitable for your rehabilitation.
-Stretching is not purely therapeutic.
+Stretching is not always necessarily therapeutic.
 The wrong intensity, in the wrong place, at the wrong time, could potentially derail your healing, so please be careful.

 - Flexibility 2: Calves + Hamstrings